ut-issl/s2e-documents/Specifications/Dynamics/Spec_AttitudeDynamics.md

 1. functions

-   - A class with the function to propagate the attitude motion equation that forms the basis of the attitude simulator
+   - A class with the function to propagate the attitude motion equation that forms the basis of the attitude simulator.
-   - Use the 4th Runge-Kutta equation for the propagation
+   - Use the 4th Runge-Kutta equation for the propagation or set the attitude as determined values.
-   - This class also calculates the angular momentum
+   - This class also calculates the angular momentum.

 2. files

    - Attitude.cpp, Attitude.h : Definitions and declarations of the class
+   - ControlledAttitude.h, .cpp : `ControlledAttitude` class is defined.
+The detail is described in `Spec_ControlledAttitude.md`
+   - AttitudeRK4.h, .cpp : Normal free motion dynamics propagator `AttitudeRK4` class is defined here.
-   - Init_Attitude.cpp : Interface functions for the initizalization
+   - Init_Attitude.cpp : Interface functions for the initizalization of `Attitude` class
+   - ControlledAttitude.ini:  Interface functions for the initizalization of `ControlledAttitude` class.
    - SimBase.ini : Initialization file

-2. how to use
+3. how to use

    - Set the parameters in `SimBase.ini`
+        - If you want to use RK4 as attitude dynamics, please set  `propagate_mode = 0` at the ATTITUDE section in the `SimBase.ini` file.
+        -  If you want to apply the pre-determined condition to attitude dynamics, please set  `propagate_mode = 1` at the ATTITUDE section in the `SimBase.ini` file.
    - Create instance by using initialization function `InitAttitude`
    - Execute attitude propagation by `Propagate` function
    - Use `Get*` function to get attitude information

-## 2. Explanation of Algorithm
+## 2. Explanation of RK4 Algorithm

 1. `Propagate` function